jarrettmeyer/webpack-demo/README.md

 ### npm run build:prod

 Create a production build.
 The output will be saved in the `dist/` folder.
+See the Webpack documentation for details on the differences between development and production build.

 ```
 $ npm run build:prod